 Use our search tool to browse our database of frequently asked questions!

 When you hire a car in Spain, like in the majority of car hires in Europe, you would usually expect to have the main insurances included with your hire car.
-You could just decide to take no further cover over and above this, however this option could leave you liable for a large excess and for any exclusions.
+You could just decide to take no further cover over and above this, however this option could leave you liable for a large excess and for any exclusions to the Collision Damage Waiver.

 Taking out a European car hire excess insurance policy alongside the main insurance, means you can be reimbursed should you have to pay out for any excess or incur damage to parts of the car which may not be covered by the main insurance.